-Kenan Thompson returns for his 12th season on "Saturday Night Live."
+Kenan Thompson returns for his 13th season on "Saturday Night Live."

 A native of Atlanta, Thompson made his television debut as a member of Nickelodeon's all-kid sketch comedy series "All That."
-He and his partner Kel Mitchell debuted on a spin-off show, "Kenan and Kel," in 1996.
+He and his partner Kel Mitchell debuted on a spin-off show, "Kenan & Kel," in 1996.
 Thompson also had a recurring role on the WB's "Felicity."

-Thompson showcased his voice talents as Greedy Smurf in the animated films "The Smurfs" and "The Smurfs 2" and appeared in Rob Reiner's film "The Magic of Belle Isle" with Morgan Freeman.
-He co-stars alongside Paul Rudd, Amy Poehler and Ed Helms in the Lionsgate feature film "They Came Together."
-His past projects include starring opposite Samuel L. Jackson in "Snakes on a Plane" and appearing in the comedy "Wieners."
+Thompson showcased his voice talents as Greedy Smurf in the animated films "The Smurfs" and "The Smurfs 2."
+His past projects include starring opposite Samuel L. Jackson in "Snakes on a Plane," "Wieners" and "The Magic of Belle Isle" with Morgan Freeman.
 Thompson has also lent his voice to the animated comedy "Space Chimps," the television series "Sit Down, Shut Up" and the Kobe/LeBron Nike puppet campaign during the 2009 NBA Playoffs.
-Other feature film credits include "Fat Albert," "D2: The Mighty Ducks," "Good Burger," "The Adventures of Rocky and Bullwinkle," "Heavyweights" with Ben Stiller, "My Boss's Daughter" with Ashton Kutcher and "Barbershop 2."
+Other feature film credits include "Fat Albert," "D2: The Mighty Ducks," "Good Burger," "The Adventures of Rocky and Bullwinkle," "Heavyweights," "My Boss's Daughter" and "Barbershop 2."